alex-hl/Alexandre_Portfolio/README.md

 ## [Automated Puzzle Solving](https://github.com/seine78/automated_puzzle_solving)

 In this project I have implemented breadth-first search and depth-first search algorithms to solve logic puzzles.
-The algorithms were able to solve sodkus, word ladder, and expression tree puzzle.
+The algorithms were able to solve sodkus, word ladders, and expression tree puzzles.
 Some highlights of the steps taken are:
 * Implement clases for the bfs and dfs solver
 * Implement classes for each puzzles which specifies conditions on how to be solved